aalolexx/awt-pj-ws2425-3d-realtime-reconstruction/README.md

 you have to open the [**unity-project**](unity-project/awt-reconstruction/) in Unity.
 > Note that we use Unity 2023

-Then you can direct into the sample scene.
-When you press play it automatically connects to the websocket and updates the point cloud and the mesh.
+Navigate to the "sample scene". starting the scene will automatically connect to the websockets started from the python pipeline and the point cloud and the mesh will be updated.
 Make sure to run python first to establish the connection.